-The guideline go more in detail for rating the other instruments like Equity Derivatives, Index Futures and Stock Futures, Index Options and Stock Options, REITs & InvITs.
-The more commonly-understood ones are also rated as follows:
+The guideline goes more into detail for rating the other instruments like Equity Derivatives, Index Futures, and Stock Futures, Index Options and Stock Options, REITs & InvITs.
+The more commonly understood ones are also rated as follows:

 - Investment in Gold and gold-related instruments by schemes shall be valued as 4 from a risk perspective.
 Read more aboutUsing Gold ETFs & Gold Bonds for Long Term Portfolio.